joy-andraos/2023-solution-challenge-GestureGenius/README.md

 GestureGenius is a Tensorflow model that aims to facilitate communication between deaf people who practice the Lebanese Sign Language and other individuals.

 # Technologies used
-- Python : the go-to language for machine learning projects due to its simplicity and extensive libraries
+- Python : the go-to language for machine learning projects due to its simplicity and numerous libraries
 - Teachable Machine :  a user-friendly web application that creates machine learning models from collected data
 - Tensorflow: an open-source library for machine learning that enables the creation, training, and deployment of neural network models